ColourlessSpearmint/Mantis/devlog.md

 When I coded the first few classes and functions, I was being very careful and intentional and professional.
 Then I started to get bored.
 I started coding faster and subsequently started making actual progress.
 It almost immediately devolved into a disorganized and haphazard shantycode.
 I'll fix it next time maybe.

 All of today's code was written manually, and it shows.
 Claude is better at nice code than I am.

+## March 3, 2025: Despaghettification

+That's right, a refactor of the refactor.
+I'm proud of myself for keeping my word from last devlog:
+> "I'll fix it next time maybe."

+I undid a few of my dumb ideas and modularized the code.
+Maybe too much.
+I probably could group together a few of the functions.

+I noticed that I didn't explain my idea for the player brains in the previous devlog, so I'll do that now.

+### Player Brains

+I was thinking ahead to how I would implement bots when I came up with the idea of assigning each player object with a brain.
+The player object's takeTurn() method simply calls on its brain to do any logic to determine whether to score or steal (and from who).

+The manual brain (which I'll probably set as the default) will use the Python input() function to get the user's desired target via command line.

+I'm still yet to figure out how I want bot brains to retrieve information about the game (I can't just give them access to the Mantis object because they could access secret info like the card colour).
+I'll probably use a dict or custom class.